12 Best Things to Do on the Isle of Skye

 Time Needed: 1.5 – 2 hours

-A visit to the Fairy Pools (also known as the Faerie Pools) is one of the must-do things on the Isle of Skye.
-Located in Glen Brittle beneath the Black Cullin Mountains, the Fairy Pools are a series of crystal-clear natural pools linked by small waterfalls.
+A visit to the Fairy Pools (also known as the Faerie Pools) is one of the best things to do on the Isle of Skye.
+Located in Glen Brittle beneath the Black Cuillin Mountains, the Fairy Pools are a series of crystal clear natural pools linked by small waterfalls.
 Each one is unique in shape and size as they cascade down the mountainside.

-From the large car park, a trail follows the stream of pools.
-You can walk as far as you like, there’s no point that signifies the end of the trail.
+From the large car park, a walking trail follows the stream of pools.
+You can walk as far as you like, as there’s no official endpoint to the trail.
 It continues towards the base of the mountains, becoming more rugged, and the further you go, the quieter it becomes.

 If you’re feeling brave, wild swimming is possible here, but be prepared for freezing water no matter the season, as it comes straight from the mountains.